-The checkLogStatementFormat setting enables checking the whole log statement (joining multiple log items within a single log statement as one, variables are currently substituted by an empty string).
-If the individual log items need to be checked, the checkLogItemFormat setting shall be enabled instead.
+For individual log items, the checkLogItemFormat setting can be enabled instead.
 The same regular expression is used for checking individual log items.
-Note that even though the same regular expression. both checks are independent, meaning both can be enabled at the same time, with one checking the individual log items within a log statement and the other combining those log items and checking their concatenation (ignoring variables).
-Furthermore, by enabling the processSubsequentLogStatementsAsOne setting, subsequent log statements can be combined and analyzed as one (again ignoring variables within log statements), in a way similar to how log items are analyzed together within a log statement.
+Note that even though the same regular expression is used, both checks are independent, meaning both can be enabled at the same time, with one checking the individual log items within a log statement and the other combining those log items and checking their concatenation (ignoring non-charstring elements as noted above).
+Due to possible confusion introduced by this additional check and its questionable usefulness, it should be considered deprecated and will be removed in future releases.

+By enabling the processSubsequentLogStatementsAsOne setting, subsequent log statements can be combined and analyzed as one (again ignoring variables within log statements), in a way similar to how log items are analyzed together within a log statement.
 This setting has no effect if checkLogStatementFormat is disabled.